San Diego County Housing Market Report — July 2026 | John Stenberg, Coldwell Banker West

 ★ For Sellers

-• You keep nearly your full price.
-Detached homes are selling at 99.1% of original list — the strongest June in years.
+• You are keeping nearly your full price.
+Detached homes closed at 98.6% of original list, up 1.2 points year over year.

 ★ For Buyers

-• Condos & townhomes give you options.
-Attached supply is 4.0 months with inventory up year-over-year — real negotiating room.
+• Condos and townhomes have reached balance.
+Attached supply is 4.1 months with inventory up year over year — genuine negotiating room.

-• More time to decide on attached.
-Condo days-on-market rose to 43, easing the pressure to overbid.
+• You have time to decide.
+Attached listings average 43 days on market, easing the pressure to overbid.

-• Sellers are engaging.
-With sales and pendings both up, motivated sellers are active and deals are getting done.
+• Sellers are engaged.
+With closings and dollar volume both up, motivated sellers are transacting and deals are getting done.

 Where the Leverage Sits: Months of Supply by Segment